joshuaagyapong/Host-a-WordPress-Website-on-AWS/README.md

 Amazon EFS (Shared File Storage)

 ---

 ## Security Design

-- The Application Load Balancer is the **only public entry point**
+- Application Load Balancer is the **only public entry point**
 - EC2 instances have **no public IP addresses**
 - Database and file storage are isolated in private subnets
 - Security Groups enforce **least-privilege, tier-to-tier access**
-- Administrative access is handled through **EC2 Instance Connect Endpoint**
+- Administrative access via **EC2 Instance Connect Endpoint**
 - No direct internet access to application or data tiers

 ---

 ## Deployment Scripts

-### WordPress Installation Script (Initial Setup)
+---

 ## Script 1 — Manual WordPress Installation (One-Time Setup)

 > ⚠️ **DO NOT use this script in Auto Scaling or Launch Templates**
->
-> This script is used only for:
-> - Initial WordPress setup
-> - Manual validation
-> - Troubleshooting on a single EC2 instance
+> Used only for manual setup, validation, and troubleshooting.

 ---